 Why become a bus driver?

 If you like a role that comes with great responsibility, becoming a bus driver could be a great choice.
-If you like to engage with other people, and have a friendly, outgoing personality, you’re likely to be well-suited to a driving role.
+If you like to engage with other people and have a friendly, outgoing personality, you’re likely to be well-suited to a driving role.
 Office-based careers aren’t for everyone, so if you don’t like the idea of sitting at a desk all day, getting out on the road could be the best option for you!

 What does a bus driver actually do?

 Aside from the obvious, the role of a bus driver is wide and varied.
 You may be transporting passengers locally, nationally, or on overseas journeys, coach trips and airport journeys.
-A bus driver also takes fares, gives tickets, provides timetable and route information and assists passengers getting on and off the vehicle where required.
+A bus driver also takes fares, gives tickets, provides timetable and route information and assists passengers in getting on and off the vehicle where required.

-Types of bus driver
+Types of bus drivers

 The term ‘bus driver’ doesn’t just refer to your local bus service.
 Coach drivers and community bus drivers require the same skills, and both can be extremely rewarding roles.
 There’s the option of working in community transport, which could mean driving schoolchildren, the elderly or hospital patients to their destinations.
 Coach drivers, particularly if going overseas, will be away from home regularly, and will be required to keep passengers up to date with travel information and work with foreign authorities at border control, as an example.